bardram/teaching_digital_mobile_health/wearable_streaming/README.md

             ),
 ```

-And similarly, the FloatingButton widget can be updated to use this stream:
+Similarly, the FloatingButton widget can be updated to use this stream:

 ```dart
       floatingActionButton: FloatingActionButton(